Our SeaFeast Story

 Presented by the Port of Bellingham and Haggen Northwest Fresh

-Bellingham SeaFeast is a two-day festival celebrating the Salish Sea annually during the third weekend of September.
+Bellingham SeaFeast is an annual two-day festival the third weekend of September.
 Our mission is to celebrate our:

 Maritime culture & heritage